YuriiLeo/coments_page/README.md

 Please note that these requests are fictitious and custom handlers have been added to handle them.

+## Package.json

+The `package.json` file includes the project's dependencies and scripts.
+Here are some notable packages:

+- `axios`: Used for making HTTP requests.
+- `react-scripts`: Provides scripts for starting and building the application.
+- `tailwindcss`: A utility-first CSS framework used for styling the application.
+- `typescript`: The programming language used for the project.ED

 ## Build

 To build the application for production, run the following command: